How to Write a Privacy Policy for Your Blog

 From your Dashboard, click WPLegalPages and click Accept to create your legal pages.

-Step 3: Making a Privacy Policy for Blog Website
+Step 3: Making a Privacy Policy for a Blog Website

 To create a Privacy Policy for your website, click Create Legal Page from the WP Legal Pages menu.